suicide intervention training

 - Apply the TALK steps: Tell, Ask, Listen, and KeepSafe

 - Know community resources and how to connect someone with thoughts of

 suicide to them for further help

-Why hire Volunteers of America of Illinois to provide safeTALK training?
+Why hire VOA Illinois to provide safeTALK training?

-As a long standing provider of several child-centered and family-focused services as well as having a proven track record in serving veterans – especially those struggling with homelessness and unemployment, VOA of IL is uniquely positioned to be a leader in the development and delivery of highly effective services.
+As a long standing provider of several child-centered and family-focused services as well as having a proven track record in serving veterans – especially those struggling with homelessness and unemployment, VOA Illinois is uniquely positioned to be a leader in the development and delivery of highly effective services.

-A key strength of the VOA of IL service delivery model is the diverse range of partner agencies whose services are integrated in a wrap-around approach to meet the broad continuum of needs facing the people we serve.
-VOA of IL’s commitment to networking and coordinating services to best meet the needs of the people we serve is a significant part of VOA’s legacy of service that spans more than three centuries (1800’s through today).
+A key strength of the VOA Illinois service delivery model is the diverse range of partner agencies whose services are integrated in a wrap-around approach to meet the broad continuum of needs facing the people we serve.
+VOA Illinois' commitment to networking and coordinating services to best meet the needs of the people we serve is a significant part of VOA’s legacy of service that spans more than three centuries (1800’s through today).

-Robert Hopper serves as an Employment Service Coordinator at Volunteers of America of Illinois.
-Mr. Hopper is a U.S. Army Veteran, a certified Veteran Peer Support Specialist and safeTalk Trainer & Presenter.
+Robert Hopper serves as the Training and Peer Support Manager at VOA Illinois.
+Mr. Hopper is a U.S. Army Veteran, a certified Veteran Peer Support Specialist and safeTALK Trainer & Presenter.

 Why hire me to train your staff in safeTALK?
 Trained and certified suicide alert helpers are the foundation upon which you build your capacity for a suicide safer community.
 As a trained, certified, and experienced suicide alert helper and trainer, I can help you lay that foundation and make a difference in the lives of those you serve!